SufficientlySecure/calendar-import-export/README.md

-# iCal Import/Export
+# ICS Import/Export

-This app allows you to import iCalendar files to your calender without using Google synchronization services.
+This app allows you to import ics files to your calender without using Google synchronization services.

-This is a updated fork from iCal Import/Export, found on Google code (http://code.google.com/p/ical-import-export/).

 For more information, see http://sufficientlysecure.org/android/.